ncatlab/nlab-content/pages/3/3/7/1/1733/content.md

 _Algebraic topology_ refers to the application of methods of [[algebra]] to problems in [[topology]].
 More specifically, the method of algebraic topology is to assign [[homeomorphism]]/[[homotopy]]-[[invariants]] to [[topological spaces]], or more systematically, to the construction  and applications of [[functors]] from some [[category]] of topological objects  (e.g. [[Hausdorff spaces]], topological [[fibre bundles]]) to some algebraic category (e.g. [[abelian groups]], [[modules]] over the [[Steenrod algebra]]).
-Landing in an algebraic category aids to the computability, but typically loses some information (say getting from a topological spaces with a continuum or more points to rather discrete algebraic structures).
+Landing in an algebraic category aids to the computability, but typically loses some information (say getting from topological spaces with a continuum or more points to rather discrete algebraic structures).